Lee-MSFT/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/trace-an-email-message/message-trace-modern-eac.md

   - **Deliver**: The message was delivered to a mailbox.
   - **Expand**: The message was sent to a distribution group that was expanded.
   - **Transfer**: Recipients were moved to a bifurcated message because of content conversion, message recipient limits, or agents.
-  - **Defer**: The message delivery was postponed and might be re-attempted later.
+  - **Defer**: The message delivery was postponed and might be reattempted later.
   - **Resolved**: The message was redirected to a new recipient address based on an Active Directory look up.
 When this event happens, the original recipient address is listed in a separate row in the message trace along with the final delivery status for the message.
   - **DLP rule**: The message had a DLP rule match in this message.
   - **Sensitivity label:** A server-side labeling event occurred.
 For example, a label was automatically added to a message that includes an action to encrypt or was added via the web or mobile client.
 This action is completed by the Exchange server and logged.
 A label added via Outlook won't be included in the event field.